 - It’s easy! – This myth is only usually held by DJs who consider themselves “above” it.
 The truth is you need to have a very particular mix of skills, and you need to respect the job.
 You owe it to the couples whose weddings you DJ and to the profession itself.
 Wedding DJs quite rightfully get upset when other types of DJ think weddings are easy, because they know they’re not.
 However, it can be taught.
 That’s where our new guide comes in…

 Interested in exploring the possibility of DJing weddings?
-Our brand new course, The Complete 21st Century Wedding DJ, launches in a couple of months, but you needn’t wait that long.
+Get all the information on our brand new course, The Complete 21st Century Wedding DJ, here.

 Are you intrigued by DJing weddings but for one reason or another haven’t got around to it yet?
 What’s holding you back?
 Let us know your reasons and any other myths you may have hear about wedding DJing in the comments!